Certified Nursing Assistant/Home Healthcare

 Certified Nursing Assistant

 The second track offered is the Certified Nursing Assistant training course.
-The course is offered on the Birmingham and Bessemer Campuses twice per semester.
+The course is offered on the Bessemer Campus twice per semester.
 The class meets on Monday, Tuesday, and Thursday for 5 weeks from 4:00 pm until 10:00 pm.
-At the completion of the course, the student is eligible to sit for the Nurse Aide Competency Evaluation Services (NACES) certification examination.
-The estimated cost of tuition and fees is $663.00.
+The estimated cost of tuition and fees is $671.00.
 The book and the workbook may be purchased at the campus bookstore for approximately $50.00.
 Students will also be required to complete a Health Form and to receive certain immunizations at the student's expense.
 I.E. TB skin test and hepatitis-B.

 Program of Study